NBDsoftware/deep_cartograph/README.md

 ## Licensing

-This project is offered under a dual-license model, intended to make the software freely available for academic and non-commercial use while protecting its commercial value.
+This project is offered under a dual-license model, intended to make the software freely available for academic and non-commercial use while preventing its use for profit.

 ### 1. Academic and Non-Commercial Use